-The DR-100 has long been Epiphone's best selling acoustic guitar with the look, sound, and build quality that first time players and professionals expect to find when they pick up an Epiphone. >More
+The Epiphone DR-100 has long been our best selling acoustic guitar with the look, sound, and build quality that first time players and professionals expect to find when they pick up an Epiphone. >More

 A nicely put together acoustic that has a select Spruce top and Mahogany body and neck, this instrument epitomizes Epiphone's focus on making affordable instruments that don't sacrifice quality for economy.
 Nickel hardware, precision construction, and a comfortable Rosewood fingerboard with dot inlays. >More